Applications for year 5 can be submitted from Monday 29 September 2025 until Friday 28 November 2025, 11.59pm.

 Question and answer engagement events

-If you’re thinking of applying or have questions on this year's application process, the application form or any other queries, please come to one of our engagement sessions:
+If you’re thinking of applying or have questions on this year's application process, the application form or any other queries, please come to our engagement session:

 Monday 20 October, 6.30pm to 8pm